LouieSankey/Darkhorse_Android_V2/README.md

 To install TestFlight go to https://testflight.apple.com/join/VvpAAjmW.
 Once installed, open TestFlight (or return to the download link again) to install Darkhorse.

-I've decided to keep the full Xcode/Swift repo private, but you can verfity that I developed it by looking at some of the questions in my StackOverflow history. https://stackoverflow.com/questions/42876739/swift-increment-label-with-stepper-in-tableview-cell
+I've decided to keep the full Xcode/Swift repo private, but you can verfity that I developed it by looking at questions I previously asked on StackOverflow like this one. https://stackoverflow.com/questions/42876739/swift-increment-label-with-stepper-in-tableview-cell